hardae/hackbio-biocoding-internship/Stage One/README.md

----# README
+# README

 ## Overview
 This project consists of three key functionalities implemented in Python:
-1. Codon to Protein Dictionary – A tool for translating DNA sequences into protein sequences.
+1. Codon to Protein Dictionary – A tool for transcribing DNA sequences into mRNA, and translating mRNA into protein.
 2. Logistic Population Growth Curve – A simulation of population growth with randomized lag and exponential phases.
 3. Hamming Distance Calculation – A method to measure the difference between two strings, such as Twitter and Slack usernames.